robertorcosta/azure-docs.pt-br/articles/azure-cache-for-redis/cache-configure.md

 <a name="cluster-size"></a>

 ### <a name="redis-cluster-size"></a>Tamanho do cluster Redis
-Clique **em Tamanho de cluster** para alterar o tamanho do cluster para um cache premium em execução com clustering ativado.
+Clique em **tamanho do cluster** para alterar o tamanho do cluster para um cache Premium em execução com clustering habilitado.

 ![Tamanho do cluster](./media/cache-configure/redis-cache-redis-cluster-size.png)